smithy-lang/smithy-rs/aws/SDK_CHANGELOG.md

 - :bug: `hyper::Error(IncompleteMessage)` will now be retried (smithy-rs#815)
 - :bug: Fix generated docs on unions like `dynamodb::AttributeValue`. (smithy-rs#826)
 - Updated SES email-contact-list code example: renamed it to send-email and added a readme.
+- Added SES code example is-email-verified, which determines whether an email address has been verified.

 **Breaking Changes**
 - `<operation>.make_operation(&config)` is now an `async` function for all operations.
 Code should be updated to call `.await`.
 This will only impact users using the low-level API. (smithy-rs#797)